flatland-association/flatland-book/key-concepts/data_model.md

 ## Discussion, Open Questions

-- Term/concept connection?
+- Once more: Term/concept connection?
     - Used for rewards/evalution?
 Derived from agent's preferred itinerary?
 Initially preferred?
 Stil unclear how used.

 - Term itinerary?
-    - controller output may not only define next configuration, but full "path", see above
+  - controller output may not only define next configuration, but full "path", see above Is this a generalization of actions or something else?
     - how does this harmonize with RailEnv's timetable concept?
+  - how does this relate to existing precitionbuilder (used in tree obs)

+- How simple can the queries from top to bottom layer be?

+- Can we have data, make examples?
+What are the sizes full etc.
+- Elephant in the room: what are the actions on the graph?

+- What do we still need for a full graph env? -> let's make a plan, which steps for TW.
+Knowns:
+  1. finalize data model
+  2. early samples
+  3. finalize graph approach

+  - core: step, configurations -> edges or nodes + direction/action?
+  - distance map etc.?
+  - observations?
+  - rewards

+  4. event generator mechanism
+  5. data

 ### Potential Tasks